sts10/sts10.github.io/_posts/2019-02-19-running-cwtch-alpha.markdown

 #### Installing the latest version of Tor on Ubuntu 18.04

 If you're running Ubuntu, unfortunately simply running `sudo apt install tor` may give you a version of Tor that's too old to run Cwtch, at least at the time of this writing.
+If you run that command and get version `0.3.5.7`, you're all good to skip this section.
+If it's lower, you'll need a newer version.

 To get a newer version of Tor on Ubuntu, [follow instructions found here](https://www.torproject.org/docs/debian.html.en#ubuntu), which I outline below as well.

 1. `sudo apt install apt-transport-https`
 2. Add the following lines to `/etc/apt/sources.list`: